 “The best thing about this hair color is the shine and contrast between the beautiful natural color and the way it transitions to pastel pink,” says Romo.

-Pro Tip: Be mindful you may have to return in about 2 weeks to refresh the color.
+Pro Tip: Be mindful that you may have to return in about 2 weeks to refresh the color.

-#26: Short Pastel Hair
+#39: Short Pastel Hair

 Products like Matrix Biolage R.A.W.
 Color Care Shampoo and Conditioner or Matrix Total Results Keep Me Vivid Shampoo and Conditioner are key to keeping this pastel color long-lasting.

-#27: Light Blue Pastel Tones
+#40: Light Blue Pastel Tones

-She explains, “these hair colors wash out beautifully.
-After 2 weeks it will turn more green, and after 1 month, it turns into a light pastel mint color.”
+She explains, “These hair colors wash out beautifully.
+After 2 weeks, it will turn more green, and after 1 month, it turns into a light pastel mint color.”

 Geiger says to consider that these types of color in hair don’t last very long.
 “They wash out more quickly than the natural colors like blonde or brown tones, so you probably have to go to the hair salon more often.
-You also have to bleach the hair until its white-blonde before you can do color like that, so your hair should be as healthy as possible,” she adds.
+You also have to bleach the hair until it’s white-blonde before you can do color like that, so your hair should be as healthy as possible,” she adds.

 You have to be a woman who takes her time for the hair treatment because, after the bleaching and addition of the best pastel hair dye, your hair needs frequent treatments like masks, a good color-saving conditioner, and moisturizing leave-in & styling products.

-#28: Pastel Teal
+#41: Pastel Teal

-This pastel teal color has a ton of versatility and it was created by hairstylist Jessica Jones of Brantford, ON.
+This pastel teal color has a ton of versatility and was created by hairstylist Jessica Jones of Brantford, ON.

 “Ask your colorist to section out the two halves in a zigzag pattern so that depending on how you feel about parting your hair, it could look completely different,” says Jones.

-#29: Pastel Unicorn Hair
+#42: Pastel Unicorn Hair

-“While this pastel hairstyle is achievable using other brands, they were the foundation of this look,” says Campbell.
-“Ask your colorist to use the diagonal parting technique because it makes the color look different no matter where you choose to part it.
+This pastel unicorn hair was created with Mydentity hair dye and its bonding sidekick, Olaplex!
+While this pastel hairstyle is achievable using other brands, they were the foundation of this look.
+Ask your colorist to use the diagonal parting technique because it makes the color look different no matter where you choose to part it.
 Likewise, if parted down the center, it makes a ribbon effect.
-If you choose to part your hair on the side, then it will actually take on a more dramatic peekaboo effect.”
+If you choose to part your hair on the side, it will take on a more dramatic peekaboo effect.

+Pastel balayage will require toners, treatments, glazes, or full colors before the fun shades are even applied.
+Dark hair starting levels will take longer, requiring more steps to achieve pastels than naturally lighter hair.
+Also, each visit will take 5-7 hours to create the unicorn tears magic.
 Furthermore, pastels are a fragile color in any color line.
 They all tend to fade fast.
-So, if this is the pastel unicorn hair of your dreams, Campbell wants you to know it’s considered a high-maintenance color and will require regular maintenance to maintain the pastel hues.
+So, if this is the pastel unicorn hair of your dreams, it’s considered a high-maintenance color and will require regular maintenance to maintain the pastel hues.

-#30: Platinum White Pastel Hair Color
+#43: Platinum White Pastel Hair Color

 Go for a platinum white pastel hair color with an overtone to a slight pastel lilac root.
 It flatters women with warm skin undertones and was created by hairstylist Jaimie Brown of Marietta, OH.

-If you have pastel-inspired hair color ideas, Brown says you really should have a natural level 7 hair or above.
+If you have pastel-inspired hair color ideas, Brown says you should have a natural level 7 hair or above.
 Plus, maintenance is something to consider.
 Touch-ups are needed every 5 weeks.